aaronchen7780/AE-Project-FetchRewards/README.md

-# Fetch Rewards Coding Exercise - Analytics Engineer
+# Fetch Rewards Coding Assessment - Analytics Engineer

-This repository includes all my coding assessment work as I interviewed for the Analytics Engineer position at Fetch Rewards.
+This repository includes my coding assessment work as I interviewed for the Analytics Engineer position at Fetch Rewards.

 I passed the interview.

 ## Repository Breakdown